Veena Malik: Films

 In 2003, Veena appeared in Indo-Pak cross venture Punjabi film Pind Di Kudi which failed commercially.
 She also appeared in Askari's Sassi Punno (2003) alongside Sana and Moammar Rana.
 She then appeared in Rafique's Jageer.
 Her breakthrough role was in Reema Khan's Koi Tujh Sa Kahan.
 In the same year, she played the parallel lead role of Farwa in fantasy film Naag aur Nagin.

 In 2007, Veena appeared in Rafique's Punjabi film, Mohabbatan Sachiyan, alongside Babrik Shah and newcomers Maria Khan and Adnan Khan.
 The film went on to become a commercial success.
 The same year, she appeared in Raza's Kabhi Pyar Na Karna in a supporting role.

 In 2012, Veena debuted in Bollywood with an item song in Gali Gali Mein Chor Hai entitled "Chhanno".
 Then in the same month she did another item song "Fann Ban Gayi" in Tere Naal Love Ho Gaya.
 Then she made her acting debut with a comedy Daal Mein Kuch Kaala Hai.
 In 2013, her first film was Rajiv S. Ruia's social drama Zindagi 50 50 in which she played a prostitute.
 She appeared in the music video "Ac Chala Garmi Badi Hai" sung by Sukhdeep Grewal.
 Then she made a special appearance in Punjabi film, Jatts in Golmaal in an item song "Shabboo".
 She then made her Kannada film debut and appeared in Dirty Picture: Silk Sakkath Hot in which she portrayed the life of actress Silk Smitha for which she gained 5 kg.
 Her last film of 2013 was Super Model.
 Veena played a supermodel, a small town girl who becomes a success in the fashion industry.
 Her last Bollywood film was Hemant Madhukar's Mumbai 125 KM 3D that was released in 2014.

 Personal life

+In 2013, it was announced that Malik was engaged to Pakistani businessman and crime boss Umar Farooq Zahoor.

 Malik married businessman Asad Bashir Khan Khattak on 25 December 2013 in Dubai.
 They have two children together.
 They divorced in 2018.

 Malik is a Muslim and claims to have visited Kaaba thrice.